Kapil Hari Paranjape: Career

-University of Chicago, University of Paris-Sud and University of Warwick.
+the University of Chicago, University of Paris-Sud and University of Warwick.
 He was appointed as Professor at the Theoretical Statistics and Mathematics Unit of the Indian Statistical Institute, Bangalore.
-He moved to Institute of Mathematical Sciences, Chennai in 1996.
-Between 2001 and 2009 he has held visiting positions at California Institute of Technology.
-Since 2009 he is a professor of Mathematics at Indian Institute of Science Education and Research, Mohali.
+He moved to the Institute of Mathematical Sciences, Chennai in 1996.
+Between 2001 and 2009 he held visiting positions at the California Institute of Technology.
+Since 2009 he is a professor of Mathematics at the Indian Institute of Science Education and Research, Mohali.
+He was Clark Way Harrison Visiting Professor in Washington University in St. Louis in 2019.